 Series of 18 Video Banners for the Guild of Heroes Advertising Campaign

-We make video clips about games at Alconost.
+We make at Alconost.
 Teasers and trailers usually appear on applications’ App Store and Google Play pages, and cut-scenes introduce gameplay.
 In winter 2018 we dealt with a task on a larger scale: we created a series of 18 video banners designed to attract game traffic on banner-based advertising networks such as Facebook.

 The game for which we created this series of banners was Guild of Heroes.
 It’s a fantasy RPG developed by BIT.GAMES.
 Playing as a warrior, archer, or wizard, the player demonstrates their superiority in battles with monsters and skirmishes with other players, completes quests, crafts items and equipment, and teams up with other players.